sagiomc/macos-setup/README.md

 # macOS Setup Guide

-This guide covers the basics of setting up a friendly and productive coding environment on a new Mac :laptop:
+This guide covers the basics of setting up a friendly and productive coding environment on a new Mac :computer:

+> Some configurations will be made using the recomendations in this [guide](https://github.com/drduh/macOS-Security-and-Privacy-Guide/blob/master/README.md).

 ## System Preferences